SciNim/bio/src/docs/index.rst

     requires "nim >= 1.2.0"

-Just add a new requirement or expand the existing one:
+Add a new requirement or expand the existing one:

 .. code-block:: nim